 Overall Satisfaction and NPS

-For example, courses that teach how to communicate with your customers will help VARs to talk about your product in an educated way.
-Depending on the experience of your channel partners, you may offer basic training in good communication skills.
+For example, training that teaches how to communicate with your customers will help VARs to talk about your product in an educated way.
+Depending on the experience of your partners, you may offer basic training in good communication skills.

-Some potential learning outcomes from these types of courses might be:
+Some potential learning outcomes from these types of courses:

-- Able to understand and identity what good communication and its benefits.
+- Able to understand and identify what good communication is and its benefits.

 - Able to apply best practices when engaged in an online chat.

-- Able to correctly check for a satisfactory resolution to a customer question.
+- Able to correctly check for a satisfactory resolution to a customer's question.

-The churn rate is the number of customers who decide not to renew after their subscription for a particular service ends.
-Although predicting the churn rate of your customer base is not an exact science, a proactive channel partner elearning program can help lower your churn rate by enabling representatives to retain customers.
+The churn rate is the number of customers who decide not to renew after their subscription ends.
+Although predicting the churn rate of your customer base isn't an exact science, a proactive partner training program can help lower your churn rate by enabling representatives to retain customers.

-For instance, when they are better instructed on how to deal with their confused customers, they're less likely to think of the situation as your company's fault.
-So in elearning courses like this, some potential outcomes might be:
+For instance, when they're better instructed on how to deal with their confused customers, they're less likely to think of the situation as your company's fault.
+So, in training courses like this, some potential outcomes might be:

 - Know how to handle common customer questions.

-- Know how to identify unused features in the project and to recommend them.
+- Know how to identify unused features in the project and recommend them.